-Should you buy the Fitbit Inspire 2 or the Fitbit Charge 4?
+Fitbit Inspire 2 vs. Fitbit Charge 4: Which should you buy?

 Time to get serious

 There's plenty to love about the Fitbit Charge 4.
 It has all of the health and fitness tracking features you need in a compact, lightweight device.
-Not to mention that it has some nice extras, like mobile payment and Spotify music controls.
+Not to mention, it has some nice extras like mobile payment and Spotify music controls.

 - Built-in GPS